GSA-TTS/touchpoints-site/index.md

     </strong>
     <p>
       Use a Touchpoints-hosted form by sharing the URL via any of your existing tools.
-      Or, deploy a Touchpoint on your own web property with a script tag.
+      Or, deploy a touchpoint on your own web property with a script tag.
     </p>
   </div>
 </div>